ThomasQuinnKelly/bip-reference-person/bip-reference-person-db/README.md

 - Demonstrates how to use maven profiles to configure and execute various Liquibase "change" operations.

-- Shows examples of how to use liquibase parameters in changelogs to dynamically execute specific operations
+- Shows examples of how to use liquibase parameters in changelogs to dynamically execute specific operations.

-- Shows examples of how to set or override parameter values using a properties file
+- Shows examples of how to set or override parameter values using a properties file.

 **Note that** a common `db.changelog-master` file is not used in this project.
 The intent is for each maven profile to execute independently, therefore each profile configures its own paths for any needed `*.properties` file, changelogs (`input` or `output`), and `data`.
 In the service project a common master changelog is required and should be configured.